Community Child and Family Centre

 - iPads for signing children in and out

-The Victorian Early Years Learning and Development Framework (VEYLF) and guide our programming for each individual child.
+The Victorian Early Years Learning and Development Framework (VEYLDF) and guide our programming for each individual child.

-In accordance with the (VEYLF) and National Quality Standards (NQS) EACH Child adheres to the following guidelines:
+In accordance with the (VEYLDF) and National Quality Standards (NQS) EACH Child adheres to the following guidelines:

 - Every child is viewed as an individual who will develop and learn at their own pace.